 A fleet maintenance program has to prioritize safety.
 Safe programs incorporate the use of personal protective equipment (PPE), technician and manager training, as well as management teams to monitor safety protocols.
-Priority and consistency are key to running a safe fleet maintenance program.
+Priority and consistency are key.

 2. Top-Tier Technicians

 All effective fleet maintenance programs work with top-tier technicians.
 Automotive technology continuously evolves.
 A generational shift is pushing younger men and women away from traditional skilled trade professionals.
 And there is a growing need for specialized certifications.

 Because of these challenges, embracing online tools and utilizing a focused hiring team can help recruit top talent.
 Not only to hire new technicians but to keep monitoring employee job satisfaction in order to retain the best and brightest technicians.